 Brisbane's best banquets

 Feeling famished?
 Got a few hungry friends with you?
 Wearing some loose comfy clothes?

 Peasant | Petrie Terrace

-No strangers to banquet style eating, Peasant welcome you like familia for an evening of wining and dining, like the Spanish do.
-Say hola to two options – ‘El Festin’ and ‘La Corrida’ as you salsa your way through culinary delights like patatas bravas, pork belly chicharrones and lamb empanadas.
+No strangers to banquet-style eating, Peasant welcome you like familia for an evening of wining and dining, as the Spanish do.
+Say hola to three options: El Festin, La Corrida and El Toraza priced at $55, $65 and $75 per head respectively as you salsa your way through culinary delights like patatas bravas, pork belly chicharrones and lamb empanadas.
 Make sure you leave room for the dark chocolate covered churros, and some of the delicious choices off their famous wine list.